 We review our investment portfolio each reporting period to determine whether there are identified events or circumstances that would indicate there is a decline in the fair value that would be considered other than temporary.
 For our nonpublic investments, if there are no identified events or circumstances that would have a significant adverse effect on the fair value of the investment, then the fair value is not estimated.
 If an investment is deemed to have experienced an other-than-temporary decline below its cost basis, we reduce the carrying amount of the investment to its quoted or estimated fair value, as applicable, and establish a new cost basis for the investment.
 For our AFS and cost method investments, we record the impairment to investment income (loss), net.
 For our equity method investments, we record the impairment to other income (expense), net.
-During 2013, we recorded \$249 million of impairment charges to our equity method investments, which were primarily related to a regional sports cable network based in Houston, Texas.
+During 2013, we recorded \$249 million of impairment charges to our equity method investments, which primarily related to a regional sports cable network based in Houston, Texas.

-Note 7: Property and Equipment
+Note 8: Property and Equipment

-December 31 (in millions) Weighted-Average Original Useful Life As of December 31, 2013 2013 2012 Cable distribution system 11 years \$ 30,498 \$ 29,528 Customer premise equipment 6 years 25,949 24,763 Other equipment 5 years 6,826 5,909 Buildings and leasehold improvements 21 years 8,057 5,468 Land 1,084 989 Property and equipment, at cost 72,414 66,657 Less: Accumulated depreciation 42,574 39,425 Property and equipment, net \$ 29,840 \$ 27,232
+December 31 (in millions) Weighted-Average Original Useful Life As of December 31, 2014 2014 2013 Cable distribution system 11 years \$ 31,655 \$ 30,498 Customer premise equipment 6 years 27,086 25,949 Other equipment 6 years 7,860 6,826 Buildings and leasehold improvements 22 years 8,650 8,057 Land N/A 1,112 1,084 Property and equipment, at cost 76,363 72,414 Less: Accumulated depreciation 45,410 42,574 Property and equipment, net \$ 30,953 \$ 29,840 asset's estimated useful life.
+For assets that are sold or retired, we remove the applicable cost and accumulated depreciation and, unless the gain or loss on disposition is presented separately, we recognize it as a component of depreciation expense.

 Property and equipment are stated at cost.
 We capitalize improvements that extend asset lives and expense repairs and maintenance costs as incurred.
-We record depreciation using the straight-line method over the asset's estimated useful life.
-For assets that are sold or retired, we remove the applicable cost and accumulated depreciation and, unless the gain or loss on disposition is presented separately, we recognize it as a component of depreciation expense.
+We record depreciation using the straight-line method over the